 - Where to Get Good Dividend Investment Ideas

 - Why I Stopped Making My Financial Advisor Rich

 A wide variety of topics based on reader preferences, including a couple of guests posts.
 Its great to see the interest generated by these posts and gives me an idea of what the readers are more interested in.

 Right.
 Onto the goals that I set and see how we did overall on that front.

-- Take atleast one finance related e-course Needs Improvement
+- Take atleast two finance related courses Failed!

 - Write an e-book Failed!

 - I started writing an ebook earlier in 2016, but was not able to dedicate enough time to keep working on it.
 I have struggled with this goal for a few years now and hope to find enough time and motivation to work on this in the coming years.